-- Your job: find the (route to) the youngest person in the room - Ground Rules - You may not leave your seat, nor shout loudly across the class - You may talk with your immediate neighbors (N-S-E-W only) (hint: "exchange updates" with them) - At the end of 5 minutes, I will pick a victim and ask:

-- which one of your neighbors first told you this info.?
+- Your job: find the (route to) the youngest person in the room - Ground Rules - You may not leave your seat, nor shout loudly across the class - You may talk with your immediate neighbors (N-S-E-W only) (hint: "exchange updates" with them) - At the end of 5 minutes, I will pick a victim and ask: - who is the youngest person in the room? (date&name) - which one of your neighbors first told you this info.?